Buckle your seatbelts…here we go.

-I failed to mention in my first post the fact that I was previously “employed” by a dear friend of mine to write about my flying experiences.
-His site closed a few years ago, and it left me with lots of “old” tales, written up to ten years past.
-After wrestling with what to start this literary journey with, I settled on this piece.
-It was written shortly after returning to “the line” after being grounded for almost a year waaay back in 2000.
+In my “First Post”, I failed to mention the fact that I was previously “employed” by a dear friend of mine to write about my flying experiences on his website.
+Sadly, his site closed a few years ago, and it left me with lots of “old” tales collecting virtual dust on the ol’ hard drive…some written up to ten years in the past.
+After wrestling with what piece to start this literary journey with, I settled on this one.
+It was written shortly after returning “to the line” after being grounded for almost a year back in 2000.
 I “re-published” it a few years later…hence the intro.

 I hope you enjoy it.

 December 16, 2002, at 01:28